Top 4 Hotels in Sri Lanka for Food Lovers

 Theva Residency Kandy

-Hop into the stunning infinity pool as the sun starts setting down after a day’s worth of intense sightseeing to regenerate your energy for sunset drinks and dinner at Theva Cuisine — one of the best restaurants in Kandy, if not all of Sri Lanka.
+Hop into the stunning infinity pool as the sun starts setting down after a day’s worth of intense sightseeing.
+Regenerate and restore your energy for sunset drinks and dinner at Theva Cuisine — one of the best restaurants in Kandy, if not all of Sri Lanka.

 With advance notice executive chef Bogahalanda and sous chef Herath will be happy to prepare their signature dish — traditional Sri Lankan rice and curry with no fewer than 17 accompanying dishes!
 One more delicious than the other.
 Come hungry!